Anmol2059/nepyatra/README.md

 # nepyatra

-A Tour and Travels website<br>
+A Tour and Travels website 🌏✈️<br>
-The project can be viewed here: [nepyatra](https://anmol2059.github.io/nepyatra/)
+The project can be viewed here: 👉🏼[nepyatra](https://anmol2059.github.io/nepyatra/)

 Contributed By:
 [Bijan Shrestha]